giadaleone99/giadaleone99/README.md

 - 👋 Hi, I’m @giadaleone99
 - 👀 I’m interested in...
-- 🌱 I’m currently learning how to use R, GitHub and just starting with version control and collaborative coding.
+- 🌱 I’m currently learning how to use R and Python
-- 💞️ I’m looking to collaborate on small and simple projects in R for beginners.
+- 💞️ I’m looking to collaborate on small and simple projects for beginners.
 - 📫 You can reach me at giada.leone99@outlook.com